ironunicorn/acorn-trail/README.md

 [Details][phase-three]

 ### Phase 4: Picture Uploads (~1 day)
-I plan to use Filepicker to add functionality to the `AcornStashForm`, `trailshow`, and `EditProfile` views in this phase.
-I'll need to integrate Filepicker for file upload so users can add images to acorn stashes and to their profiles.
+I plan to use Cloudinary to add functionality to the `AcornStashForm`, `trailshow`, and `EditProfile` views in this phase.
+I'll need to integrate Cloudinary for file upload so users can add images to acorn stashes and to their profiles.

 [Details][phase-four]